Gender & Sexuality Obsessions

 -

-Compulsive Testing: Some individuals might engage in compulsive testing behaviors, such as watching explicit content or seeking sexual experiences to reassure themselves about their sexual orientation.
+Compulsive Hypothesis Testing: this may include staring at others to test arousal, or some individuals might engage in compulsive testing behaviours, such as watching explicit content or seeking sexual experiences to reassure themselves about their sexual orientation.